In 1997, two directors and three unknown actors disappeared into the woods, toting handheld cameras and a concept.

 What it mainly did upon arrival, however, was not only terrify audiences, but also make them question what they had just seen.
 By the time they were actually sitting in the theater, most moviegoers knew they weren't watching real people in peril, but they still weren't entirely sure of what was happening—making The Blair Witch Project a movie that merited watching and then rewatching to catch what they missed the first time.

-In honor of the groundbreaking film's 21st anniversary, here are at least 21 things to know about the production and what really happened in those woods.
+Here are at least 21 things to know about the production and what really happened in those woods.
 Sorry if you have nightmares, again.

 (Needless to say, SPOILERS AHEAD)